- About the Department

 About the Department

-From Assistant City Manager Brian P. Murphy
+From Acting Assistant City Manager Iram Farooq

 Welcome to the CDD web page.
 Our goal for the site is to provide you with a wide range of easily accessible and useful information.
 Over the past year we have established a social media presence on Twitter and Facebook and have expanded our outreach with the goal of making it easier for the public to engage in the programs, projects, and public processes that will shape the future of our community.